Onefootball/onefootball.github.io/_posts/2015-10-27-resetting-data-after-each-ui-test.md

 }
 ```

-And before that you can easily put a code for resetting the data that you will want to enable only in the debug mode.
+And before that you can easily put the following lines for resetting the data that you will want to enable only in the debug mode.
 To enable the DEBUG flag, you need to add to your project settings a value under `Other Swift Flags`.
 You put `-D DEBUG` for Debug.

 ```swift
 #if DEBUG